|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 Material/images from this webpage may be used, as long as credit is given to the author, and the url of this webpage is included as a reference.

 Table of Contents

-Since about 2002, the science teacher at my son's school, Lyn Streck, has let me teach a science class to her 3rd graders.
-There's four classes in the grade and I give all lessons in one day.
+Since about 2002, the science teacher at my son's school, Lyn Streck, has let me teach a science class to her 3rd and 4th graders.
+This class is for 3rd graders.
+There's four classes in each grade and I usually give all lessons in one day.

-The students cut out and assemble the NOAA Surface of the Earth Icosahedron Globe (http://www.ngdc.noaa.gov/mgg/fliers/04mgg02.html).
+The students pop out and assemble the NOAA Surface of the Earth Icosahedron Globe (http://www.ngdc.noaa.gov/mgg/fliers/04mgg02.html).

 The maps are low cost ($0.50 ea), and printed on cardstock making a nice finished globe (I have them on my desk at work and home).